You want smart political talk without the meltdowns?

 The only card he has is the generosity of outside countries, or Putin eviscerates them.

-And there's not that there's nobody uh I mean what Joe Biden did to our country, he basically created a scenario in which this is a U.S. proxy war with Russia, and that's how much money he was giving Zelensky.
+I mean, what Joe Biden did to our country, he basically created a scenario in which this is a U.S. proxy war with Russia.

 I keep going back to the history of this.

-First he let he let Putin amass troops on the border, right?
+First, he let Putin amass troops on the border, right?

-Oh, he's not gonna invade.
+Oh, he's not going to invade.

-One of those stupid comments that he makes.
+Don't, one of those stupid comments that he makes.

-And then he said, Well, it'll depend if it's a minor incursion.
+And then he said, well, it'll depend if it's a minor incursion.

-Um, and he had an opportunity to stop this before it ever started.
+And he had an opportunity to stop this before it ever started.

 And he should have gotten in there, and Europe should have gotten in there, and Europe should have negotiated a deal.

-And they should have understood I I remember at the time standing, are you people stupid?
+I remember at the time saying, are you people stupid?

 No, he was planning a full invasion.